-Embrace the comfort every bohemian strives for with a pair of billowy wide-leg pants which can pair well with plus size blouses or petite blouses.
+Embrace the comfort every bohemian strives for with a pair of billowy wide-leg pants which can pair well with plus size blouses, petite blouses, or petite dresses.
 Add even further bohemian flair with a printed pair such as these scarf print pull-on pants.
 Paired with a loose, flowy tunic and a beaded necklace, no outfit is more well-suited for the vagabond at heart.

 Embroidery is another popular boho trend found on styles from dresses to tops to pants.
 Floral motifs and global-inspired patterns are some of the most common embroidery styles, typically surrounding the neckline and center of a dress or blouse, such as on this embroidered tie top or the side seams of a pair of denim jeans.